danielsobrado/spring-cloud-kafka-microservices/README.md

 Securing a Spring Cloud Gateway application acting as a resource server is no different from a regular resource service.

+Every interaction with the microservices should happen trough the API Gateway only, all other connections should be blocked by the firewall.

 Note: [SSLScan](https://github.com/rbsec/sslscan) can be used to verify the ciphers that are allowed.

 ### Service discovery Server